mrismanaziz/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What did the pirate say on his 80th birthday?
+Aye Matey!